Truss: Lenticular truss

-Vierendeel truss
+Vierendeel structure

-The Vierendeel truss is a structure where the members are not triangulated but form rectangular openings, and is a frame with fixed joints that are capable of transferring and resisting bending moments.
-As such, it does not fit the strict definition of a truss (since it contains non-two-force members): regular trusses comprise members that are commonly assumed to have pinned joints, with the implication that no moments exist at the jointed ends.
+The members of a Vierendeel structure are not triangulated but form rectangular openings.
+The structure has a frame with fixed joints that are capable of transferring and resisting bending moments.
+As such, it does not fit the definition of a truss, since it contains non-two-force members: regular trusses comprise members that are commonly assumed to have pinned joints, with the implication that no moments exist at the jointed ends.
 This style of structure was named after the Belgian engineer Arthur Vierendeel, who developed the design in 1896.
-Its use for bridges is rare due to higher costs compared to a triangulated truss.

-The utility of this type of structure in buildings is that a large amount of the exterior envelope remains unobstructed and can be used for windows and door openings.
+It is rarely used for bridges because of higher costs compared to a triangulated truss, but in buildings it has the advantage that a large amount of the exterior envelope remains unobstructed and it can therefore be used for windows and door openings.
 In some applications this is preferable to a braced-frame system, which would leave some areas obstructed by the diagonal braces.